Frequently Asked Questions

 Always remember to CLOSE your mailbox and SPIN the combination lock to secure your mailbox.

 Do the residence halls stay open during official University breaks?

-For more Dining Service information, including descriptions of the various meal plans and how they work, please visit the Dining Services page or call Dining Services at 207.780.5420.
+For more information, please visit the Dining Services page or call Dining Services at 207.780.5420.

 Do I have to have a meal plan?

 Unless assigned to an apartment (not a suite) in Upperclass Hall, all residential students are required to have a meal plan as part of the room and board contract.
 Initially, all residents, including those in apartments, are automatically assigned a default meal plan or to the meal plan they chose during Housing Selection or on the housing application.